Don Haskins: Post-championship career

 Haskins was never able to duplicate his 1966 success.
 After winning the 1966 title, his Miners would only win seven more NCAA Tournament games and only survived the tournament's first weekend twice, in 1967 and 1992.

 Nonetheless, he is regarded as an important figure in basketball history.
 Among the players he coached at UTEP over the years were future NBA all-stars Nate Archibald, Tim Hardaway, and Antonio Davis.
-Other UTEP alums moving to the NBA included Marlon Maxey and Greg Foster.
+Other UTEP alumni moving to the NBA included Marlon Maxey and Greg Foster.
 He was also a mentor for several future coaches, including Nolan Richardson and Tim Floyd.
 He served as an assistant coach under Hank Iba in the 1972 Summer Olympics in Munich.

 A street is named after him in El Paso's East side.
 In 1977, UTEP moved from Memorial Gym, home of the 1966 champions, to the larger Special Events Center.
 In 1998, before what would be Haskins' last season, it was renamed the Don Haskins Center in his honor, making Haskins one of the few coaches to have coached at a venue named for him.

 Bob Knight was Haskins' fishing partner and one of his best friends.
 Another good friend, Norm Ellenberger, was former coach of the New Mexico Lobos.

 In 1997, he was inducted into the Oklahoma Sports hall of Fame.